m0b1d3v/vrsvp/README.md

 Server administrators or permitted individuals can create RSVP signups, edit event descriptions, and set signup limits.
 Server members can then RSVP for certain times of the event.

-A photo gallery of examples can be seen [here](https://adobe.ly/3spl8He).
+A demonstration video can be seen [here](https://cdn.m0b1.dev/vrsvp/demonstration.mp4).

 ## Adding to your server